-We’ve all seen purple carrots and stripey tomatoes make waves in our local foodie stores in recent years, but heirloom seeds (those that predate the modern supermarket age) open a world of beautiful fruit and vegetables to the home gardener.
+We’ve all seen purple carrots and stripy tomatoes make waves in our local foodie stores in recent years, but heirloom seeds (those that predate the modern supermarket age) open a world of beautiful fruit and vegetables to the home gardener.

-Here are our top 8
+Here are our top 8 heirloom seeds

-1. Bean ‘Tongue of fire’
+1. Bean ‘Tongue of Fire’

-Sweet as candy, the Chioggia or ‘Candystripe’ beetroot has a crisp texture and incredible red and white rings when cut open.
+Sweet as candy, the Chioggia or ‘Candy Stripe’ beetroot has a crisp texture and incredible red and white rings when cut open.
 A stunner thinly sliced in salad.

 3. Broccoli ‘Purple Sprouting’

-OK, it’s starting to become a “thing”, but we love PSB for it’s beautiful colour, excellent productivity and long harvesting season.
+Okay, it’s starting to become a “thing”, but we love PSB for it’s beautiful colour, excellent productivity and long harvesting season.
 It’s now a garden staple in our neck of the woods.